 - Inadequate preoperative planning

 Victims of surgical errors face a lifetime of challenges.
 At Spector Injury & Accident Lawyers, our medical negligence lawyers are here to help you.
 We are dedicated to fighting for your rights and will work diligently to ensure all necessary actions are taken for your case.
-If you or someone you know has suffered physical and emotional damages caused by a surgical error, contact our experienced medical negligence attorneys now at 410-671-5605.
+If you or someone you know has suffered physical and emotional damages caused by a surgical error, contact our experienced medical negligence attorneys now.